melt-umn/ableC-lvars/README.md

 `Lvar<a>* lvar = newLvar lat;`

-This initialized the LVar `lvar` to have a value at the "bottom" of the lattice.
+This initializes the LVar `lvar` to have a value at the "bottom" of the lattice.
 Arbitrarily many lattice variables can be created for a given lattice.

-## Part 4: Writing to LVars
+## Part 4: Writing to LVars with `put`

 To write a value `val` of type `a` to a lattice variable `lvar` of base type `a`, a programmer can write the following: